ShinyArceus1/SOS-Code/README.md

 # S.O.S-code
-This is my second project, f you want to wiew my first, [click here](https://github.com/Richienb/draco-fire)
+This is my second project, if you want to wiew my first, [click here](https://github.com/Richienb/draco-fire)